6 Best Ham substitutes

 What can I substitute for Ham?

-Here are some of the best ways to substitute ham as the main ingredient in your recipe.
+Here are some of the best ingredients to use if you need to substitute ham as the main ingredient in your recipe.

 Use any of the following as a substitute: